muturgan/erc721_json/README.md

-# hardhat-template
+# erc721_json
-a basic template for hardhat projectes
+just practicing to return a json string from the tokenURI method call